stcorp/muninn/EXTENSIONS.rst

 ``use_hash``
-    Determines if a SHA1 hash will be computed for products of the type the plug-in is designed to handle consist.
-Since computing a hash is an expensive operation, it is useful to set this attribute to False if storing a hash is not required (typical examples are log files and product reports).
+    Determines if a SHA1 hash will be computed for products of the type the plug-in is designed to handle.
+Since computing a hash is an expensive operation, it is useful to set this attribute to False if storing a hash is not required.

 ``is_auxiliary_product``
     Should be set to ``True`` if products of the type the plug-in is designed